blairrorani/blairrorani-old/_posts/2014-8-7-Doing-nothing-vs.-doing-everything.md

 ## Take aways

-* Don’t assume the *doing everything* approach is the right one
+* Don’t assume the *doing everything* approach is the right one.
-* Validate your assumptions, especially if things have always been done a certain way
+* Validate your assumptions, especially if things have always been done a certain way.
 * Start with *doing nothing* and only add what is absolutely necessary to design the minimum viable solution.
 * Design less.